vojtechpulec/english-for-designers/04-storytelling/index.md

+**Hello everyone!**
+My name is Vojta,
+a graphic designer based near Prague,

+if you’ve ever caught me zoning out, I was most likely thinking about clothes, Arsenal’s latest match, analyzing a poster, or getting lost in my current music rotation.

+Chances of me being tapped into at least one of these at the given moment?
+Very high.

+I would like to tell you something about the **Inspiration and Influence** (in design and beyond)

+But first things first, let me tell you something about **My “design” path:**
+Since I was a kid, I always loved creating things, **but I didn’t call it "design" yet.**

 Hello!
 My name is **Vojtěch Pulec** and I'am a graphic designer living in Kralupy nad Vltavou, a pretty small city just a short ride from Prague.

 If you’ve ever caught me zoning out, chances are I was thinking about clothes, Arsenal’s latest match, analyzing a poster, or getting lost deep in my current music rotation.
 The odds of me being tapped into at least one of these things at any given moment? **Very high.**